b-comiter/ai-desktop-voice-assist/README.md

 A local AI-powered voice assistant that lets you interact naturally with your computer.
 Speak to it, and it listens, thinks, and responds like a personal AI agent running on your machine.

+I currently recommend starting the assitant with headphones.
+Working on voice subtraction in a future update.

 * (The project is still in flux and may change goals or focuses overtime.)

 ## ✨ Features